rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Plantomancer Spell List.md

 ___
 Up to 10 berries appear in your hand and are infused with magic for the duration.
 A creature can use its action to eat one berry.
 Eating a berry restores 1 hit point, and the berry provides enough nourishment to sustain a creature for one day.
 The berries lose their potency if they have not been consumed within 24 hours of the casting of this spell.

+### Hail of Thorns
+  <div class="spell-tags">warmagic plant wild no-arcane</div>

+*1st Circle*
+- **Alcance:** pessoal;
+- **Duração:** imediata..

+___
+The next time you hit a creature with a ranged weapon attack before the spell ends, this spell creates a rain of thorns that sprouts from your ranged weapon or ammunition.
+In addition to the normal effect of the attack, the target of the attack and each creature within 5 feet of it must make a Dexterity saving throw.
+A creature takes 1d10 piercing damage on a failed save, or half as much damage on a successful one.

 ### Healing Word
   <div class="spell-tags">recovery sacred wind nature</div>